 For Partial Attestation, a single identifier per customer is required in order to differentiate calls both for traceback and for reputation segmentation so one customers reputation doesn’t affect other customers or the service provider’s call reputation.
 A service provider may choose to be more granular (e.g., per node per customer) depending on size and classes of services that the service provider offers as well.

-For Gateway Attestation, best practices would be to be a granular as possible, per trunk or node to allow for trace back identification and reputation scoring.
+For Gateway Attestation, best practices will dictate that the origID should be sufficiently granular to identify the originating node or trunk to allow for trace back identification and reputation scoring.

 4474bis Verification procedures